• Skip to primary navigation

 • With a battery life of just over a day, the FE won’t last long without needing to be recharged, especially compared to its less basic cousins in the Galaxy family.

 You can also get it as a Bluetooth/WiFi version or Bluetooth/WiFi + LTE version, just like the Apple Watch.
 Personally, I find the clean, modern look incredibly stylish.
-Relatedly, it comes in three expressive but versatile colors.
+It comes in three expressive but versatile colors.

 Xiaomi Smart Band 8 Pro